US Expat Taxes and the Alternative Minimum Tax (AMT)

 All taxpayers are required to pay either the regular income tax or the Alternative Minimum Tax (AMT), whichever is greater.
 The AMT is calculated as a flat rate on total income.
 Itemized deductions are not permitted before the AMT is calculated.
 Other deductions and credits are limited or not permitted in calculating AMT.

 The IRS does allow special exemptions from total income when calculating the AMT, and the exemption amounts are adjusted for inflation when Congress and the IRS see necessary.
-The most recent AMT exemptions were increased as follows:
+The most recent AMT exemptions were increased as follows (for the 2013 tax year):

 All individuals can also claim an exemption for dependents, which is currently $3,700.

 However, the AMT exemptions are phased out once an individual passes a certain income threshold.
-For those filing single or as head of household, the exemption cannot be taken if their adjusted gross income is more than $112,500.
-For those who are married and filing jointly, the exemption is phased out at $150,000.
-For married couples filing separate returns, the exemption is phased out at $75,000.
+For those filing single or as head of household, the exemption phases out between $115,400 and $323,000 and for those married filing jointly, it phases out between $153,900 and $477,100.

 Once you have taken the appropriate exclusion based on your filing status from your adjusted gross income, you can determine your AMT liability.
 The AMT rates are based on filing status and are tiered based on income.
 Once you pass a certain threshold, you are taxed at the high tax rate.
 The tax rates are as follows: